How to address a fraudulent transaction and your rights as a consumer.

 The three qualifying criteria for owning up to the right to a refund

-The real deal when it comes to buying and selling in Australia is that consumers are well covered and protected by the Australian Consumer Law.
+The real deal when buying and selling in Australia is that consumers are well covered and protected by the Australian Consumer Law.
 But, as with many good things, they are often taken for a ride by the people meant to be protected.
 Australian consumers are also responsible for handling their rights to a refund professionally and with integrity.
 So, with that said...

 Integrity and honesty